-- TEFL Certificate: You will require a TEFL certificate to teach in Bali.
+- TEFL Certificate: You will require a TEFL certificate to teach English in Bali.
 You can study before you go or while in Indonesia – Bali has several options available.
-Both online and in-classroom courses are accepted.
+Both online and in-classroom TEFL certifications are accepted.

 - Bachelor’s degree: You need a degree to teach English in Bali.
 A four-year degree is preferred, and if you have a Masters, you’ll catch more eyes.
 Your degree can be in any subject and not related to teaching.

 - Health insurance: As part of the KITAS process, you’ll need to show evidence of health insurance.
-Find out if your employer provides this.
+During the interview process, find out if your employer provides this.
+More on that later.